 Residents on the island always knew about the existence of the cave; however, the interior remained unexplored until 1673, when the French ambassador to Constantinople, Marquis de Nouadel, visited the island to explore the cave.

 He had heard information leading him to believe that there were valuable archaeological artifacts waiting to be discovered there.

 His plan was to discover the artifacts and take them back to France; instead, he and his team lowered themselves down on ropes only to discover the rarest artifact of all, the natural beauty of the cave itself!

 Inspired by the cave, and since it was Christmas, Marquis de Nouadel decided to perform mass on the top of a stalagmite that resembled an altar.

 He then inscribed: “Here Christ himself celebrated Midnight Mass on Christmas 1673.”
 The inscription still remains today, along with many others.

-These days, visitors luckily do not need to lower themselves with ropes to explore the cave since a 411-step staircase has been installed, and it takes you more than one hundred meters into the depths of the cave.
+These days, visitors luckily do not need to lower themselves with ropes to explore the cave, since a 411-step staircase has been installed, and it takes you more than one hundred meters down into the depths of the cave.